-Legal Authority for Collection and Use of Information
+Legal Authority for Collection, Maintenance, and Use of Personal Information

-We collect information that may be directly associated with a specific person.
-We call this “Personal Information," and it includes, names, addresses, telephone numbers and email addresses.
-We collect this Personal Information through lawful means from individuals who seek to file a complaint with the CRD, and we use this information to establish jurisdiction and to conduct an investigation of any allegations of Civil Rights violations.
-If you seek to file a complaint, you are required to provide us with sufficient information in accordance with California Government Code sections 11135 et seq., 12900 et seq., and California Civil Code sections 51, 51.7, 52.5, and 54 et seq.
+CRD collects information that may be directly associated with a specific person.
+This information is called "Personal Information," and it includes but is not limited to names, addresses, telephone numbers, and email addresses.
+CRD collects this Personal Information through lawful means from individuals who seek to file a complaint with the CRD, and the information is used to carry out CRD’s official responsibilities: establishing jurisdiction and furthering CRD’s efforts to investigate and attempt to resolve allegations of unlawful discrimination, harassment, and/or retaliation.
+If you are requesting CRD to investigate and resolve your filed discrimination complaint, you are required to provide CRD with sufficient information in accordance with California Government Code sections 11135 et seq. and 12900 et seq., and California Civil Code sections 51, 51.7, 52.5, and 54 et seq.

-We also may share your personal information under the following circumstances:
+CRD may share your Personal Information under the following circumstances:

 - You give us permission.

-- We receive a request from a party with legal authority to obtain the information, such as a subpoena.
+- CRD receives a request from a party with legal authority to obtain the information, such as is the case with a subpoena.

-- As authorized by law, it is transferred to/shared with the U.S. Equal Employment Opportunity Commission, the National Labor Relations Board, the U.S. Department of Labor, the U.S. Department of Housing and Urban Development, the U.S. Department of Health and Human Services, the U.S. Department of Education, the U.S. Department of Justice, or any branch of the California State Government, or any other local or Federal agency with similar jurisdiction.
+- As authorized by law, the information is transferred to/shared with the U.S. Equal Employment Opportunity Commission, National Labor Relations Board, U.S. Department of Labor, U.S. Department of Housing and Urban Development, U.S. Department of Health and Human Services, U.S. Department of Education, U.S. Department of Justice, any branch of the California State Government, or any other local or Federal agency with similar jurisdiction.

-- Non personal information, including the allegations in the complaint document itself, may be disclosed to the public under the California Public Records Act.
+Note: Non-Personal Information, including allegations in the complaint document, may be disclosed to the public pursuant to a request under the California Public Records Act.

-The Personal Information we obtain from you will be used for the purposes for which it was provided: to further the CRD’s efforts to investigate and attempt to resolve the allegations of unlawful discrimination, harassment and/or retaliation that you filed.
-Electronically collected Personal Information we gather about visits to our website is used to help us improve the user experience and for basic web metrics of our website.
+The Personal Information collected from you will be used for the purposes for which you are providing it: establishing jurisdiction and furthering CRD’s efforts to investigate and attempt to resolve allegations of unlawful discrimination, harassment, and/or retaliation.
+Electronically collected Personal Information gathered about your visits to the CRD website is used to improve the user experience and for basic web metrics.

-Access and Corrections to your Personal InformationYou have the right to review any Personal Information we collect about you.
-If you request all or a portion of the Personal Information collected about you by the CRD, we will provide you with the Personal Information requested and explain how we use the information.
-You may request changes to your Personal Information you believe is incorrect by submitting a written request that credibly shows the error.
-If you believe that your Personal Information is being used for a purpose other than what you intended when you submitted it, you may contact us to so we can rectify the misuse.
-In all cases, we will take reasonable steps to verify your identity before granting access or making corrections.
+Access and Corrections to your Personal InformationYou have the right to inspect the Personal Information collected about you.
+Upon request, CRD will provide you with the Personal Information CRD collected in order to carry out its official responsibilities.
+You may correct errors in your Personal Information by submitting a written request that credibly shows the error and the accurate and complete facts.
+If you believe that your Personal Information is being used for a purpose other than what you intended when you submitted it, you may contact CRD to rectify the misuse.
+CRD will take reasonable steps to verify your identity before granting access or making corrections.

 2218 Kausen Driver, Suite 100